theprimarybrain/theprimarybrain.github.io/_posts/2020-02-05-Toddler-School-Curriculum-Jelly-Bean-Themed-Unit.md

 ## Lesson Setup
 ![Cover Page]({{ site.github.url }}/assets/img/toddler-school-jelly-bean-cover.jpg)

-The first thing I always do with my son is color our cover page for our unit notebook.
+The first thing I  do with my son at the beginning of a new unit is color our cover page for our unit notebook.
 I fold a large sheet of construction paper in half and glue the cover page on with stick glue.
 It's a great way to introduce the new unit while getting in some much needed coloring practice.

-## Sensory Bin
+## Sensory Bins
 ![Jelly Bean Sensory Bin]({{ site.github.url }}/assets/img/toddler-school-jelly-bean-sensory-bin.jpg)

-To kick off the unit, we started out with a Jelly Bean Sensory Bin.
+To kick off the unit, we played with a Jelly Bean Sensory Bin.
 This bin was created as a fun sensory experience where your child can play with the jelly beans using various tools.
-As you progress through the unit, you will add letter and number learning components to the bin, so I have found it is best to give free exploration time with the sensory bin filler first.
+As you progress through the unit, you will add letter and number learning components to the bin.
+Since this unit is best for a 2-3 year old child, it is best to give free exploration time with the sensory bin filler first.
 This bin provided hours of fun for my little guy while I prepped a few of the other activities for the unit.

 ![Jelly Bean Sensory Bin]({{ site.github.url }}/assets/img/toddler-school-jelly-bean-sensory-bin-letters.jpg)

+Over the new few days, we worked on the uppercase and lowercase letter J/j, sorted numbers, and played with play dough.

 ![Jelly Bean Sensory Bin]({{ site.github.url }}/assets/img/toddler-school-jelly-bean-sensory-bin-numbers.jpg)